Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 5. Refine step 2 and iterate

 ### How long takes X-ray crystallography?
-- From diffraction to result: days
+- From diffraction patterns to result: days
 - Getting the diffraction pattern: more than a year

 ### How does NMR work?